-“We can create a kind of collaborative magic,” — Dawn Paine, Creative England
+“we can create a kind of collaborative magic,” — dawn paine, creative englandBack

 Thick white slashes of the title typography carve up the low-contrast dark of the film’s opening frames; scene: a terraced street at night, Liverpool 1982, three years of Thatcher’s Britain and it’s late and there’s no moon to illuminate the nightlife.
 Only streetlights, and some glows from windows where standard lamps and televisions persist within.